sandeepmukherjee/calltrace/README.md

+ftrace is a tool that traces the execution of a program written in C language. ftrace can work with large, multi-threaded programs.
+To use:

-1. Add customlog.c to the build.
+1. Add ftrace.c to the build.
 Customize as needed.

 2. Add gcc flag -finstrument-functions to build.
+Also add -g and turn off optimizations (-O0).

 3. Load build.
 Run tests.
-This should produce /tmp/ftrace-*.log
+This should produce /tmp/ftrace-PID.log, where PID is the process-id of the process.
+   Note, the instrumented program will experience significant slowdown.

 4. On the target system, run:
     genscript.pl /tmp/ftrace-NNN.log > /tmp/gdbscript